Frequently Asked Questions

 900k: Unlock PowerFist

 “Endurance” mode takes out the gap between songs in a playlist (disabling the info screen), thus testing your endurance.
-“Endless” mode means that the playlist will repeat from the beginning after it has finished playing.

 PowerBeatsVR has a live strength meter, that can show you the strength of your last hit, average strength, and max strength for each hand separately.
-You can activate it in OPTIONS/FITNESS.
+You can activate it in the OPTIONS panel in theFITNESS tab.

 PowerBeatsVR is a fast-paced game which is synced to the music.
 As such, it requires particularly good VR tracking quality.